 Ek, Sandor (Ék, Sándor)

 Sandor Ek was born Alex Keil in a small village in the Austro Hungarian Empire.
 He worked as a graphic artist and poster designer in his native Hungary but also worked and lived in Austria, Germany and in the Soviet Union during periods of his life.
-Early-on, Ek became a member of the Hungarian Communist Party at a young age.
-He studied at arts schools run by Béla Uitz, a Hungarian painter and communist activist, and by József Nemes-Lampérth, a Hungarian artist and proponent of the avant-garde.
+Early-on, Ek became a member of the Hungarian Communist Party.
+He studied at arts schools run by the Hungarian painter and communist, Béla Uitz, and by József Nemes-Lampérth, a Hungarian artist and a proponent of the avant-garde.

-In 1919, Sandor Ek immigrated to Vienna, Austria and in 1921, he participated in the “Young Worker’s International” in Moscow.
-He went on to study at VkHUTEMAS (State Art and Technical School).
+Following the 1919 collapse of the Hungarian People's Republic, Sandor Ek immigrated to Vienna, Austria and in 1921, he participated in the “Young Worker’s International” in Moscow.
+At that point, he went on to study at VkHUTEMAS (State Art and Technical School) in Moscow.
 He later returned to Budapest, where he was subsequently arrested.
-In the mid-1920s, he moved to Germany and worked for the leftist publications “Rote Fahne” [Red Flag] and “Arbeiter-Illustrierte-Zeitung” [The Workers Illustrated Newspaper].
+In the mid-1920s, he moved to Germany and worked for the leftist publications “Rote Fahne” [Red Flag] and “Arbeiter-Illustrierte-Zeitung” [Workers Illustrated Newspaper].
 Due to the rise of Adolf Hitler in Germany, Ek moved to the Soviet Union in 1933.

 Sources & Citations

 Aulich, J., & Sylvestrová, M. (2000).
 Political posters in Central and Eastern Europe, 1945-1995: Signs of the times.
 Manchester: Manchester University Press.
 (Ek's work cited)